hyperuplink/hyperuplink/docs/manual/categories/index.md

 A category page lists the forums inside it, each with its description, its topic and reply counts, and the time it was last written in.
-Categories you have no read permission for are, however, not listed at all, instead of being listed and then refused.
-A board can hold a members-only category without ever advertising its existence to every passer-by.
+Categories you have no read permission for are, however, not listed at all, instead of being listed and then denied.
+A board can hold a members-only category without showing it to everyone who visits.

 ![A forum and its topics](forum.webp)

 A forum page lists its topics, newest activity first, with pinned topics held at the top.
-How many topics fit on a page is set by the administrator in [General]({{ manual "admin/general" }}), and the pager underneath walks through the rest.
+How many topics fit on a page is set by the administrator in [General]({{ manual "admin/general" }}), and the pager underneath covers the rest.

 ## Topics